radahlavaty/IndustrialInformaticsAssignment_fin/README.md

-# Industrial Informatics Assignment - Tampere University
+# Industrial Informatics Assignment - Tampere University, 2019

-Orchestration and monitoring of industrial equipment
+This assignment is about controlling orchestrator and robot which is making mobiles.
+We are also monitoring events and showing data which are happening on local web.

 ## Orchestrator